opensourceradio/ram/docs/streaming/index.md

 # Pacifica Streaming Service #

 The Pacifica Internet Technology Package includes web streaming of your station's terrestrial radio signal.
-Note that [SoundExchange](https://soundexchange.com/) treats simulcast web streaming of a station's radio signal differently from web-only streams.

 The primary intention of the Pacifica streaming service is to enable simulcasting of stations' existing AM or FM signals.
+Contact Pacifica Affiliates if you intend to stream something other than your station's terrestrial signal.

 <!--toc-->